Beautiful Small Indoor Pine Tree Types

 However, harsh, bright sun can burn the leaves.
 So, place the pine in shady spot during the afternoon sun.
 The breezy morning and evening sun is perfect for the pine.

 As the mini pine tree indoor grows older, the lower branches will die out.
 So, it is safe to trim them as they turn brown.
-Be gentle, and prune the broken, dead, or diseases branches.
+Be gentle and prune the pine tree branches that are broken, dead, or diseased.

 Native to sub-tropical regions, the indoor pines like humid conditions.
 However, moderate humidity works best for the plant.
 Ideally 40-60 percent humidity works best for the plant.
 If the humidity indoors is low, you can install a humidifier to maintain the average humidity in the air.